bw-y/puppetlabs-ntp/README.markdown

 Do  not  require cryptographic authentication for broadcast client, multicast client and symmetric passive associations.

-####`disable_auth`

-Disable kernel time discipline.

 ####`disable_monitor`

-Disables the monitoring facility in NTP.
+Tells Puppet whether to refrain from monitoring the NTP service.
 Valid options: 'true' or 'false'.
 Default value: 'false'

 ####`driftfile`